Daytime Hours ( and 1-2 Weekends/month)

 After students pass the Student Clinic Practical Exam, Independent Internship hours may begin.
 The program ends approximately 1 year from the start date.

 Internship hours run throughout the year.
-A calendar with details of the current 12-month program is located on the website.
-The Fall calendar will be posted soon.
+A calendar with details of the current 10-month program is located on the website.
+The GOLD program calendar will be posted soon at the bottom of this page.
 There will be some time variations, so please check the online calendar regularly.
 Approximately 3 hours of independent study will be required each week for the first 3 months.

 Night time Hours (and 1-2 Weekends/month)